lets-plot-kotlin

 Library Descriptor Parameters

-: load JS just once per notebook (default in Jupyter).
-Iftrue
+v- version of the Lets-Plot Kotlin API.isolatedFrame- Iffalse: load JS just once per notebook (default in Jupyter).

-: include Lets-Plot JS in each output (default in Datalore notebooks).
+Iftrue: include Lets-Plot JS in each output (default in Datalore notebooks).output- comma-separated list of output types to store in notebook cells (default:"js, ktnb, svg"). \

 Compose Multiplatform

-To learn how to embed Lets-Plot charts in Compose Multiplatform applications, please check out the Lets-Plot Skia Frontend project.
+To learn how to embed Lets-Plot charts in Compose Multiplatform applications, please check out the Lets-Plot Compose Frontend project at GitHub.

 JVM and Kotlin/JS